-Bubbles, a four year old boxer bitch presented with a left hind limb lameness of a few weeks’ duration.
+Bubbles, a four-year-old boxer bitch presented to us at West Midlands Referrals with a left hind limb lameness of a few weeks duration.

-X-rays were taken and there was the strong suspicion of a bone cancer affecting the left pelvis.
+X-rays were taken with us at West Midlands Referrals, and there was a strong suspicion of bone cancer affecting the left pelvis.
 This suspicion was confirmed by biopsy.
 No spread to the chest was apparent on chest X-rays, but these tumours are notoriously aggressive.

 She recovered well and was eating and walking within a few hours.
-We discharged her on oral medications, already scampering about very happily.
-The tissue removed was examined by a pathologist who confirmed that the primary tumour had been fully removed.
+We discharged her on oral medications, and she is already scampering about very happily.
+A pathologist examined the tissue removed and confirmed that the primary tumour had been entirely removed.
 Cycles of chemotherapy with carboplatin started two weeks later under the control of medical colleagues to try to clobber any secondaries that were taking route elsewhere in her body.

 This surgery was taken on with some initial doubt as to whether it was the right thing to do.
 However, no secondaries have appeared over 6 years after surgery, and it appears that we have achieved a cure.

 The owner gives periodic updates on her progress and we saw another of their dogs a couple of years ago – just for a nice routine cruciate surgery, thank goodness!